KatherineMichel/portfolio/doc/los-angeles-2023.md

 # Los Angeles 2023

-Having just finished a great year at work and landed at LAX.

 ## Wednesday

+I finished my work year with a successful presentation to my department, then a few hours later, arrived at LAX for a nine day vacation.
+It was the first non-business trip that I'd taken in years.
+I had a general idea of the things I wanted to do, but hadn't done much planning.
+I played it by ear, and it worked.

 ### Santa Monica Pier at Night

+Perhaps because I have spent most of my life in a landlocked state, when I arrive in a city on the coast, I am dying to get to the ocean.

 ### North Italia

-Having arrived in Los Angeles with little planning, I was looking for a convenient, but decent place to eat dinner.
-I stumbled upon this restaurant while walking down the street.
+I was looking for a convenient, but decent place to eat dinner.
+I stumbled upon North Italia while walking down the street.
 The food is handmade with the best ingredients, and it was good, but a bit high falutin' for me.
 Later in the week, I discovered another Italian restaurant nearby called Bruno's Ristorante Italiano.
 North Italia did not compare to the simple, delicious authenticity of Bruno's.
 Bruno's perfectly hit the spot for me.

 ![](los-angeles-2023-images/north-italia.jpg)
 Crushed Meatball Ragu: beef meatball, porchetta, blistered onion, wild oregano, bucatini, pecorino